Dungeons & Dragons gameplay: Ability scores

 An ability score is a natural number, with a value of 10 or 11 representing average ability.
 "These ability scores help determine whether [a] character succeeds or fails at something they try" when a player rolls a d20.
 For example, "a Dwarf with 15 strength can probably lift up a huge rock quite easily.
 A wizard with 6 wisdom probably won't realize when they're getting conned.
-A bookish monk with 20 intelligence but just 4 constitution [...], would intuitively know the perfect regimen for training for a marathon, but couldn't even come close completing one".
+A bookish monk with 20 intelligence but just 4 constitution [...], would intuitively know the perfect regimen for training for a marathon, but couldn't even come close [to] completing one".

 Ability modifiers

 Beginning with the 3rd Edition, each score has a corresponding ability modifier, where Modifier = Score − 10/2, rounded down.
 It acts as a bonus or penalty depending on a character's ability scores.
 This modifier is added to the appropriate dice rolls.
 For example, the strength modifier would be added to the damage dealt by a sword, the dexterity modifier to Armor Class (see below) as the character's ability to dodge attacks, and the charisma modifier to an attempt to smooth-talk a merchant.